cthoyt/cthoyt.github.io/_posts/2025-01-17-event-venues-in-wikidata.md

 performance arts spaces:

 ![](https://upload.wikimedia.org/wikipedia/commons/6/61/Core_classes_for_performing_arts_places_in_Wikidata.png)

-Considering that cinemas, theaters, clubs, and several other

 I used the following SPARQL query to retrieve all the subclasses and investigate which might be relevant for conferences.